control-toolbox/CTApp.jl/INSTRUCTIONS.md

 > Go to `Settings > Actions > General > Workflow permissions` and check that `Read and write permissions` is selected and that
 `Allow GitHub Actions to create and approve pull requests` is marked.

 - Go to `Settings > Secrets and variables > Actions` and add a new repository secret for coverage.
 Give `CODECOV_TOKEN` as name.
-For the secret, if the owner is `control-toolbox` please create an issue asking to set up coverage and add @ocots to the assignees.
+For the secret, if the owner is `control-toolbox` please create an issue asking to set up coverage and add `ocots` to the assignees.

-## Step 3: Replace CTApp by your application / package name
+## Step 3: Replace name and ower

+Considering that the application / package name is `MyApp.jl` and the owner is `my-owner`, please update the following.

+- Replace `control-toolbox/CTApp.jl` by `my-owner/MyApp.jl` in all the files
+except `INSTRUCTIONS.md`.
+- Replace all the remaining `CTApp` by `MyApp` in all the files except `INSTRUCTIONS.md`.
+- Rename the file `src/CTApp.jl` by `src/MyApp.jl`.

 ## Step 4: Update metadata

+One can find templates for issues in `.github/ISSUE_TEMPLATE`.
+Please update `assignees` in markdown files from this directory.
+The assignees are notified when a new issue is created.
+You can put your github name for instance.

-## Step 5: Active discussions
+## Step 5: Activate discussions

+Go to `Settings` and activate discussions.

 ## Step 6: Make your first release and deploy documentation